Last updated 10th June, 2025

 Have you been thinking about changing a light switch?

-If you want to relocate a light switch or socket and want to know the costs involved then this article is for you!
+If you want to relocate a light switch or socket and want to know the costs involved then this guide is for you!
 We cover light switch fittings, switch prices and moving sockets.
 So for a comprehensive breakdown of the supply costs, labour fees and timeframes stay on this page!

 Let's get started below!